enthought/traits/docs/source/traits_user_manual/advanced.rst

 A class can contain at most one call to implements().

-In version 3.0, you can specify whether the implements() function verifies that the class calling it actually implements the interface that it says it does.
+You can specify whether the implements() function verifies that the class calling it actually implements the interface that it says it does.
 This is determined by the CHECK_INTERFACES variable, which can take one of three
 values: